 - We have previously assessed an applicant who completed the same bachelor program as you have and they have successfully passed confirmatory exams.
+This is called the Master List check.
 After we have received your application, we will inform you if this applies to you.

 ** IMPORTANT: Not all degrees from these countries are accredited.
 It depends on the specific details of the agreement.
 APEGS will contact you if this applies to you.

-For geoscientist-in-training applicants, the only situation where the academic assessment form, fee and self-assessment are NOT required for international graduates is if you have a four-year bachelor level program of study in geoscience that is acceptable to Council, a Ph.D. and are a faculty member in geoscience at a Saskatchewan University.
+For geoscientist-in-training applicants, the only situation where the academic assessment form, fee and self-assessment are NOT required for international graduates is if you have a four-year bachelor level program of study in geoscience that is acceptable to Council, a Ph.D. (any discipline) and you are a faculty member in geoscience at a Saskatchewan university.

 Application processing time depends on your particular situation.
 International engineering graduates who do not require the detailed academic assessment can expect a shorter processing time (approximately two months).
 Applications that require the detailed academic assessment generally take a minimum eight months, but may take up to a year.
 Depending on the outcome of the assessment, to fully meet the academic requirement may take considerably longer.
 Any further academic preparation required as a result of the academic assessment will extend the time period required to become qualified for registration as a member-in-training.